hacs/documentation/source/docs/use/dashboard.md

 If you're experiencing an issue with a particular custom element, always report the issue to the repository owner, not to HACS or Home Assistant.

-1. On the repository entry, select the 3 dots :material-dots-vertical:, then select **Open issue**.
+1. On the repository entry, select the 3 dots :material-dots-vertical: menu, then select **Open issue**.
     - This opens the issue tracker of the GitHub repository for that custom element.
 2. To open an issue, in their repository, select **New issue**.
 3. Add a detailed description of your issue and submit.

 ## HACS Menu

-At the top-right corner you will find the 3 dots menu (:material-dots-vertical:).
+At the top-right corner you will find the 3 dots (:material-dots-vertical:) menu.

 ![nav_overview](/assets/images/screenshots/overview/menu/light.png#only-light)
 ![nav_overview](/assets/images/screenshots/overview/menu/dark.png#only-dark)